apache/nuttx-apps/examples/README.txt

       include 2, 4, 8, 16, 24, and 32.
 Default is 32.
     CONFIG_EXAMPLES_NX_RAWWINDOWS -- Use raw windows;  Default is to use pretty, framed NXTK windows with toolbars.

-  This test requires the multiple user vrsion of NX selected with CONFIG_NX_MULTIUSER.
-Then the following configuration options also apply:

     CONFIG_EXAMPLES_NX_STACKSIZE -- The stacksize to use when creating the NX server.
 Default 2048
     CONFIG_EXAMPLES_NX_CLIENTPRIO -- The client priority.
 Default: 100